Yeuyo/AI-Taking-Over-Humanity/README.md

 # AI-Taking-Over-Humanity
-This is a challenge project that I attempt to create a game within 24 hours. https://yeuyo.github.io/AI-Taking-Over-Humanity/
+This is a challenge project in an attempt to create a game within 2 days. https://yeuyo.github.io/AI-Taking-Over-Humanity/